 Cloud-init: What is it and Why it’s Important to Your Cloud Environment

-Cloud-init is the service that is installed inside the instance and cloud-config are a set of scripts that are executed as soon as the instance is started.
-Cloud-config is the language of the scripts that cloud-init knows to execute.
+Cloud-init is an initialization service that is installed inside an instance, and cloud-config is a set of scripts that are executed as soon as the instance is started.

-Cloud-init runs on Linux workloads; for Microsoft Windows workloads, the equivalent is CloudBase-init which supports the majority of cloud-config parameters.
-The service on the operating system starts early at boot, retrieves metadata that has been provided from an external provider (metadata) or by direct user data supplied by the user, such as through OpenStack Nova.
+Cloud-init runs on Linux workloads.
+The equivalent for Microsoft Windows is CloudBase-init, which supports the majority of cloud-config parameters.
+The service on the operating system starts early at boot, retrieves metadata that has been provided from an external provider (metadata) or by direct user data supplied by the user.

 You can pass a regular script of almost any interpreter that you wish to use, providing that you have that interpreter already installed on your instance.

-For example, passing a bash script to basically any instance will succeed because all instances have bash installed by default.
-On the other hand, passing a Python or Ruby script to cloud init as a file will most probably not work, unless you already have Python or Ruby installed in your instance as part of your image or template.
+For example, passing a bash script to almost any instance should succeed, because most instances have bash installed by default.
+On the other hand, passing a Python or Ruby script to cloud-init as a file will most probably not work, unless you already have Python or Ruby installed in your instance as part of your image or template.

 Cloud-config Syntax

 Cloud-config has its own syntax that is based on YAML, a human-readable data serialization language.
-There are a number of basics rules that you should be aware of when using YAML:
+There are a number of basic rules that you should be aware of when using YAML:

-• Indentation with white spaces (not tabs) defines the relationship and structure of the resources within the script.
+• Indentation with white spaces (not tabs) defines the relationship and structure of the resources in the script.

 • Members of a list can be identified with the leading dash on the line.